How to vacuum pet hair – the exact technique and tools I use as a Vacuum Expert to keep my home furr-free

 (Image credit: Future/Joanna Henderson)

 Of course, the best vacuum cleaners for pet hair are a must for anyone who has a dog, cat, rabbit, or other furry friend in their family.
 But knowing how to keep a house clean with pets goes way beyond a quick whip-around with a vacuum.
-That’s because pets bring so much more than fluff to the table, and these pet hairs carry dust, dander, fleas, and other nasties that need to be removed.
+That’s because pets bring so much more than fluff to the table, and these pet hairs carry dust, dander, fleas, and other nasties that need to be sucked up and removed from your house.

 As Paul Bagwell, founder of Halo Vacuums explains, ‘All pet owners know that keeping your home fur-free can seem like a daily battle, and excess pet hair in the home can also lead to odours, allergies, and poorer air quality.’
 So, this is how to vacuum pet hair… properly.